alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 ### Dynamic Block
 - Dynamic blocks allow you to create a list of resources based on a variable
+- Produces nested configuration blocks instead of a complex typed value

 ### Locals Block
 - `locals {}` block type is used to define local variables within a Terraform module